alkem-io/cli/src/users-avatar/user-avatar-excel.md

 `npm run users-avatar-excel`

+### Generate default avatar (eu.ui.avatars.com) and replace the visual for inaccessible ones

+`npm run users-avatar-excel -- --generate-default`
+You need to manually upload the generated ones.

 ### Upload default avatars hosted in eu.ui-avatars.com to Alkemio Storage

 `npm run users-avatar-excel -- --upload-default`

-### Generate and download (locally in avatars folder) default avatars (for inaccessible ones)

-`npm run users-avatar-excel -- --generate-default`
-You need to manually upload the generated ones.
+######
+In `users-avatar/utils` there is also a method that can download an SVG/PNG from provided URL and make it available for manual upload.
+(not used ATM)